 Climb Out of the Darkness is a community walk and international fundraiser for survivors, providers and members of the community to come together, raising awareness for perinatal mood and anxiety disorders.

-The Goldsboro event will be held Sat., June 23 at Stoney Creek Park, located at 2200 Ash Street.
+The Goldsboro event will be held Sat., June 22 at Wayne Community College, located at 3000 Wayne Memorial Dr. in Goldsboro.
 To join Team Goldsboro or make a donation, visit the team’s site.
 All proceeds support the Postpartum Support International (PSI) North Carolina chapter.

 Perinatal Mood and Anxiety Disorders, such as Postpartum Depression, affect women of every culture, age, income level and race.
 Symptoms can appear any time during pregnancy and the first 12 months after childbirth, but there are effective and well-researched options available to help women recover.

-Here to talk to us today about their own journeys with PMD and to share their messages of hope are Wayne UNC Physician Assistant Regina Gurley and PSI-NC Military Relations Chair and organizer of the Goldsboro Climb Out of the Darkness walk Shelby Roberts.
+Here to talk to us today about their own journeys with PMD and to share their messages of hope are Wayne UNC Physician Assistant Regina Gurley and Wayne UNC Women’s Services Community Liaison Shelby Roberts.